AtlasOfLivingAustralia/galah-python/docs/source/getting_started/Tutorial.rst

 This will not return anything.
 No error messages means it is configured correctly.

 Now that ``galah`` is configured, we will get counts of records, so you know how many you are downloading.
-Let's choose the species "Vulpes vulpes", or the red fox.
+Let's choose the taxa "Vulpes vulpes", or the red fox.
 To get the total number of records in the ALA, type

 .. prompt::

     import galah
-    galah.atlas_counts(species="Vulpes vulpes")
+    galah.atlas_counts(taxa="Vulpes vulpes")

 which returns

-.. program-output:: python3 -c "import galah; print(galah.atlas_counts(species=\"Vulpes vulpes\"))"
+.. program-output:: python3 -c "import galah; print(galah.atlas_counts(taxa=\"Vulpes vulpes\"))"

 From here, you can narrow down your query by doing a few things.
 Let's first investigate how to apply filters.